-The life to come is beyond our ken, for "no eye has seen, no ear has heard" [1 Cor 2:9, ] yet images give a foretaste of what lies in store, beyond this world.
-Those in heaven are no plaster saints, no gloomy killjoys, but a glorious band of decent people who have lived life with such love, they went went straight back to the God they loved so well.
+What life lies in wait for us after our death is well beyond our ken, for "no eye has seen, no ear has heard" [1 Cor 2:9] and yet through many images the Bible gives a a kind of foretaste of what awaits us beyond this life.
+The saints in heaven whom we celebrate today are no plaster saints, no gloomy killjoys, but a glorious band of decent people who have lived this life with such love, they went went straight back to the God they loved so well.

 Jesus has just given us his challenging advice on how to be good people.
 He has told us, in fact, how to be the best people we can be, and about the qualities he wants to see in us, his followers.
 A quick focus on those qualities shows us that they are the very opposite of common and accepted standards and values: -

-The world around us says, Blessed are the rich, because they can have anything they want.
+The popular media world that surrounds us says, Blessed are the rich, because they can have anything they want.
 But Jesus says, Blessed are the poor in spirit.
 By poor in spirit he means those who put their trust in God rather than money; and those who admit that it is not their income, possessions or bank account that makes them rich in the eyes of God, but what kind of people they are.

-The world says, Blessed are those who live it up, and never stop having fun.
+The media tell us, Blessed are those who live it up, and never stop having fun.
 But Jesus says, Blessed are those who mourn.
 He means those who let themselves feel the misfortune, pain and sorrow of others, and who respond to them with understanding, sympathy, kindness, compassion, and practical assistance.

-The world says, Blessed are the assertive and aggressive that talk tough and act tough.
+The media tell us, Blessed are the assertive and aggressive that talk tough and act tough.
 But Jesus says, Blessed are the gentle.
 Gentleness is not weakness, but a form of strength.
 Saint Francis de Sales used to say that you can catch more flies with a spoon full of sugar than a barrel full of vinegar.
 In Jesus book there's just no place for bullies and bullying.

-The world says, Blessed are those who hunger for power, status, and fame.
+The media tell us, Blessed are those who hunger for power, status, and fame.
 But Jesus says, Blessed are those who hunger and thirst for what is right.
 The only power and status we really need is to keep living in God's way and to keep doing the right thing.
 More satisfaction and contentment will be found in living with a good conscience than in hanging out with the movers and shakers and wannabes of this world.

-The world says, Blessed are those who show no mercy and who take no prisoners.
+The media tell us, Blessed are those who show no mercy and who take no prisoners.
 But Jesus says, Blessed are the merciful.
 Happy are those who make allowances for the faults and sins of others, and whose greatness lies in their ability to forgive.
 They will receive mercy and forgiveness from God for their own sins.

-The world says, Happy are those with clean fingernails, sparkling eyes, gleaming teeth, and unblemished skin.
+The media tell us, Happy are those with clean fingernails, sparkling eyes, gleaming teeth, and unblemished skin.
 But Jesus says, blessed are those with clean hearts.
 It's from the heart that all our thoughts, words, and actions flow.
 If the heart is clean, then everything that flows from it will be clean, as clean as water flowing from an unpolluted spring.

-The world says, Blessed are those who get even and exact revenge.
+The media tell us, Blessed are those who get even and exact revenge.
 But Jesus says, Blessed are the peacemakers.
 Happy are those who spread understanding among people, those who welcome strangers, and those who work for a more just and equal society.
 They are truly the children of God.

-The world says, Blessed are those who lie and cheat and get away with it.
+The media tell us, Blessed are those who lie and cheat and get away with it.
 But Jesus says, Blessed are those who make a stand for what is right and true.
 They may suffer for their stand, but the wounds they bear will be marks of honour and integrity.
 Jesus practised what he preached.
 In his own person he was the beatitudes.
 Living them day after day made him the thoroughly good person he was.
 It's the same for us too.

 Today's Feast of All Saints is less concerned with the canonised saints than about all the good and holy people who have ever lived.
 None of us, I feel sure, is aspiring to be or expecting to be a canonised saint.
 We don t fantasise that one day the pope will tell the world what saints we were.
 We don t kid ourselves that our picture is going to pop up one day on the walls of churches.
 Not for a moment do we imagine anyone saying prayers to us or carrying around pieces of us as relics.
 We don t foresee any statues of us being carried high in processions.
 But in its document on the Church, the Second Vatican Council wrote a chapter called The Universal Call to Holiness.
 So surely our Feast today is reminding us of our deep-down longings to become better people than we currently are!
 Surely too it is reminding us that Jesus Christ can and will empower us to practise what he preached and to live what we believe!
 Surely, then, we won't ever want to stop receiving him as our Bread of Life in Holy Communion!

-Many of us have weird notions of what a saint looks like.
-Years ago, at the funeral in England of Princess Diana, Diana's brother cautioned against making her into a kind of a saint.
-Addressing his dead sister he announced: 'indeed to sanctify your memory would be to miss out on the very core of your being, your wonderfully mischievous sense of humour with the laugh that bent you double, your joy for life transmitted wherever you took your smile.'
+At the funeral service for Princess Diana, back in 1997, her brother asked people not to make her into a kind of a saint.
+Addressing her casket he said: "To sanctify your memory would be to miss out on the very core of your being, your wonderfully mischievous sense of humour with the laugh that bent you double, your joy for life transmitted wherever you took your smile."

-The priest asked the class: what do you have to do to become a saint?
-One hand shot up: 'die, Father' said the little boy.
-I disagree.
-I know many living saints!
+A priest once asked the First Communion class: what do you have to do to become a saint?
+One hand shot up: 'You have to die, Father' said the little girl.
+I disagree, because I think that I know many living saints, here and now.

-When we celebrate the feast of all saints we are not celebrating those who have died.
-This way of thinking causes us to believe that sanctity can only happen after a person has died.
+Today we are not celebrating just people who have died.
+That would give the impression that holiness happens after a person has died.
 No, we are celebrating all who have experienced the gospel message and know that God dwells with them now.
 Death is not the criterion required for sanctity.
 Neither is perfection.
 Often, in fact, the road to wholeness/holiness is through imperfection.

 Sanctity isn't something we achieve.
 It is something with which we participate.
 It is much too big, as is sin and death, for us to experience alone.
 As we participate in sin and death, so too can we participate in holiness and life.
 We each have within us at this moment the power of God.
 The only thing that prevents us from living the power of God is that many of us are not aware that we have it.
 We are all children of God, not later when we die, but now, this moment.